-- Combat Pragmatist: Mad-Eye Moody encourages students to be this, to use what skills or items they have at hands, and not be afraid of Fighting Dirty, especially if their lives depend on it.
+- Combat Pragmatist: Mad-Eye Moody encourages students to be this, to use what skills or items they have at hands, and not be afraid of fighting dirty, especially if their lives depend on it.
 Harry and Hermione use this approach when Quirrell/Voldemort attacks during Christmas dinner and they, lacking any actual combat spells, employ Wingardium Leviosa in order to hurl the turkeys, potatoes and drinking goblets at their adversary.
 Voldemort calls it a "glorified food fight," but it does slow him down enough for Dumbledore to come to the rescue.

 - Crush Blush: Ginny displays it a couple of times.

-Malfoy: You are going to pay for that, Potter.
+- Deadpan Snarker: Ronnie, like Ron, can get very sarcastic at times.Malfoy: You are going to pay for that, Potter.
 You and your little gang.
 Especially those two ugly girlfriends of yours.

-Ronnie: What are you going to do, hide behind Crabbe and Goyle and try to sneer us to death?—George: One day, you'll look back on this and realise that your time with us was the happiest time of your life.
+Ronnie: What are you going to do, hide behind Crabbe and Goyle and try to sneer us to death?—George: One day, you'll look back on this and realize that your time with us was the happiest time of your life.

+Ronnie: Only if the rest of my life consists of being tortured by vicious hags.—Dumbledore: Love is a very powerful force.
+It goes beyond any magic, and far beyond Voldemort's comprehension.
 You see, Voldemort loves and trusts no-one but himself.
 If he had known the true meaning of love, of sacrifice, he would not have been the Dark Lord he is.

 Ronnie: Great, just great.
 So the next time we meet a Dark Lord we should just start snogging.

 - Disney Death: Fawkes is hit by a Killing Curse, but thanks to being a phoenix it just triggers his rebirth.
 Harry, not knowing this details about phoenixes thinks Fawkes has died.